LukasBombach/next-super-performance/README.md

 what you want your users to download and, very importantly, to choose the loading strategy that is right for you.

-Now `pool-attendant-preact` comes into play.
+Now `pool-attendant-preact` comes into play. pool-attendant-preact exports 3 APIs for you:

+- `withHydration` a HOC that lets you mark your components for hydration
+- `hydrate` a function to hydrate marked components in the client
+- `HydrationData` a component that writes serialized props to the client, like `NEXT_DATA`